Appetizers & SnacksLunch & Dinner

 Experiment with Cheeses

 Swap the cheddar for something sharper, like provolone or Swiss, or even go for an indulgent brie cheese for a completely different flavor profile.
+I like to let the family choose which type of cheese they want to try in their chicken roll this time!

 Swap the traditional pesto for a vegan option.
 Go store-bought for convenience or make your own, like the lemon pesto in this Buddha bowl recipe.
 Substitute the egg for dairy-free milk or a vegan mayo.
-Spread it on the chicken before coating it in breadcrumbs for an easy vegan swap.

 Common Mistakes to Avoid